brendanshaw14/Nuggets-Team-35/IMPLEMENTATION.md

 Currently, a `grid` structure contains the following:
 - `gridString`: a string representing the entire map
-- `playerTable`: a hashtable of player objects representing the players in the game
+- `playerArray`: an array to store all players
 - `goldTable`: a counters object that holds the indexes of gold piles and how much gold is in that pile
 - `numRows`: an integer representing the number of rows in the map
 - `numColumns`: an integer representing the number of columns in the map